MOL's Health and Productivity Management

 One psychiatrist specializing in mental health management and two clinical psychologists cooperated to offer diagnosis and interviews/counseling by phone and email as measures to support employees' mental health.
 They work with employees who are facing mental health issues and help them find ways to address their difficulties and restore their mental and emotional health.

-The counseling service operated at about 70% capacity in 2017 and 2018.
+The counseling service operated at about 70% capacity.
 MOL has established a system that makes it easy for employees to seek assistance.

 Health Management Interview